DreamIP/haddoc2/README.md

 # HADDoC2 :  Hardware Automated Dataflow Description of CNNs
 This work introduces a software tool to generate hardware description of a neural network respecting the dataflow semantics.
-In order to run the example, Caffe Framework, Quartus 13.1 synthesis tool and GPStuio-FPGA suite should be installed on your machine
+Depending on which example you need to run, you may need to have Caffe Framework, Quartus 13.1 synthesis tool or GPStudio-FPGA to be previously installed.

 ## IP Catalog